Irish rebellion of 1803: Dublin

-In Dublin, on the evening of 23 July, the insurgents were to seize strategic positions across the city and signal the regions to rise.
+In Dublin, on the evening of 23 July, the rebels were to seize strategic positions across the city and signal the regions to rise.
 These included the Pigeon House Fort, Islandbridge Barracks and the original Custom House (situated on modern-day Wellington Quay), but the key was Dublin Castle, since the lordship of King John the seat of English government in Ireland.
 Led by Emmet, armed rebels would enter the main gate of the lightly defended castle disguised in fine-liveried carriages as an aristocratic party, and Byrne, leading Wicklow and Wexford men, would force the Ship Street entrance.
 Together they would capture the Privy Council then in session.

 At 9 in the evening, turned out in their gold-trimmed green uniforms, Emmet, Myles Byrne, Malachy Delaney, and Nicholas Stafford rendezvoused at the Thomas Street/Marshal Lane depot.
 Instead of the hundreds expected, at the depot they were greeted by just 80 men, and they learned that the approaching carriages had been abandoned in Bridgefoot Street after Henry Howley, in command, shot a soldier in a brawl.
 (Emmet later identified this misadventure as chief cause of the ensuing debacle).